 Besides that, you can try some of these suggestions whenever your photos are not uploading to iCloud.

 - Make sure that both the devices are connected to a stable Internet connection.

 - The Photo Sharing option should be turned on.

 - Reset the Photo Sharing by turning the option off and on.

 - Turn on the Cellular Data option for Photo Sharing.

 - Have enough free storage on your iCloud account.

-If you want to sync your photos between different devices, then simply use dr.fone - Phone Manager (iOS).
+If you want to sync your photos between different devices, then simply use Dr.Fone - Phone Manager (iOS).
 This iPhone manager will make it easier for you to transfer your photos between iPhone and computer, iPhone and other smartphones, and iPhone and iTunes.
 Not just photos, you can also transfer music, videos, contacts, messages, and other important data files.
 It is a user-friendly tool that comes with a native file explorer as well.
-By using dr.fone - Phone Manager (iOS), you can have a direct control on your phone’s data.
+By using Dr.Fone - Phone Manager (iOS), you can have direct control over your phone’s data.

-Sync Photos beteen iOS Devices and PC/Mac without iCloud/iTunes.
+Sync Photos between iOS Devices and PC/Mac without iCloud/iTunes.

 - Transfer music, photos, videos, contacts, messages, etc from one smartphone to another.